actions/download-artifact/README.md

 # Download path output

-Not sure where your artifact was downloaded to?
-The `download-path` step output can help you out.
-Just make sure to be aware of the extra directory that is created if downloading all artifacts (no name specified).
+The `download-path` step output contains information regarding where the artifact was downloaded to.
+This output can be used for a variety of purposes such as logging or as input to other actions.
+Be aware of the extra directory that is created if downloading all artifacts (no name specified).

 ```yaml
 steps: